-Wisconsin’s Brownfield Program provides grant funds to assist local governments, businesses and individuals with assessing and remediating the environmental contamination of an abandoned, idle or underused industrial or commercial facility or site.
-This program will help convert contaminated sites into productive properties that are attractive and ready for redevelopment.
+Wisconsin’s Brownfields Grant Program provides grant funds to assist with the assessment and remediation of environmental contamination of abandoned, idle or underused industrial or commercial facilities or sites.
+This program helps convert contaminated sites into productive properties that are attractive and ready for redevelopment.

-Any city, village, town, county, individual or business may apply for funds provided that the party that caused the environmental contamination and any person who possessed or controlled the environmental contaminant is unknown, cannot be located, or is financially unable to pay for the remediation of the soil and/or groundwater.
+Any city, village, town, county, individual, tribal entity or business may apply for funds provided that the party that caused the environmental contamination and any person who possessed or controlled the environmental contaminant is unknown, cannot be located, or is financially unable to pay for the remediation of the soil and/or groundwater.

-Brownfield Program funds may be used for brownfield redevelopment or associated environmental remediation activities on sites with demonstrated soil and/or groundwater contamination.
+Brownfields Grant Program funds may be used for brownfields redevelopment or associated environmental remediation activities on sites with demonstrated soil, groundwater or vapor contamination.
 Eligible costs are determined during a review of the grant application.
 However, grant funds may typically be used for the following activities: